 In 2014, Alex wrapped up the GP3 title with a record points margin, also becoming the first Englishman to claim this title.

-As well as his Development Driver duties for Williams Martini Racing in 2016, Alex will once again be competing in GP2 for the championship-winning DAMS racing team.
+As well as his Development Driver duties for Williams Martini Racing in 2016, Alex also competed in GP2 Series for the championship-winning DAMS racing team for a second year.

 Alex wouldn’t be where he is today without the valuable support of the following companies/sponsors.
 If you would like to get involved in his racing programme, please visit the partners page.